 Visual schedules are a powerful tool for teaching children with autism, increasing their potential to be independent members of society and decreasing stress and frustration in your daily life.
-I use them daily at my ABA school in Paris.
+I use real photo visual schedules daily at my ABA school in Paris and recommend families use them at home and teachers use them in the classroom.
+Learn how to make a visual schedule here.

 Benefits of using visual schedules with children with autism